maplibre/maplibre/process/Issue_Triaging.md

 Please note:
 1. TSC reviewers can accept an issue but cannot close an issue before it is being reviewed by the community (the "Community Review" step).
 2. Associating PRs to open issues is highly recommended.
+3. "Accepted" issues will be added to Github milestones and will get prioritized.

 Issues can be at four major states during this process.
 They are easily identifiable: